Last updated: April 2026

 You can run this playbook from the control node with:

-This indicates the Flask app running and retrieving items from the database.
-Now, let’s explore some of the advanced features of this playbook below.
+The Flask app is running and retrieving items from the database.
+Here is what the advanced playbook adds.

 Conditional tasks allow you to execute tasks only when certain conditions are met.
 In the advanced playbook, we check if the default Apache site exists before attempting to disable it: